-2. The Pomegranate Witch by Denise Doyen
+4. The Pomegranate Witch by Denise Doyen

-“When a scary old tree blooms with the most beautiful pomegranates ever seen, the neighborhood kids’ mouths water with anticipation.
-But the tree isn’t theirs—and it has a protector!”
-This starts, the Pomegranate War where neighborhood kids and their neighbor find ways to trick each other.
+When a scary old tree blooms with the most beautiful pomegranates ever seen, the neighborhood kids’ mouths water with anticipation.
+But the tree isn’t theirs—and it has a protector!
+So begins the Pomegranate War!

-3. The Short Straw by Irene Mathis
+6. The Short Straw by Irene Mathis

 Getting the short straw rarely has its benefits, and this story written in verse is no exception.
 The one who gets the short straw must enter the haunted house.
 Beware!

 The witch has grown the biggest pumpkin ever, and now she wants to make herself a pumpkin pie for Halloween—but the pumpkin is so big she can’t get it off the vine!